oceanprotocol/docs/veocean-data-farming/faq.md

 </details>

 <details>
-<summary>Which chain should fixed price assets be deployed now in order to be ready for veOCEAN deployment and DF in 3 months time?</summary>
+<summary>Which chain supports Fixed Price Assets?</summary>

-You can publish assets to any chain that Ocean supports.
+You can publish Fixed Price Assets to any chain that Ocean supports.
 </details>